14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Walking around Old Town

-Hoi An’s Ancient Town (Old Town) is a UNESCO World Heritage Site.
-A lot of first-time visitors find it too touristy or fake, but I personally love it.
-There is a lot more to Hoi An than just the Old Town area — which is just a small pocket of Hoi An.
-The roads heading outside of Old Town quickly become village-like, and it’s all very walkable.
+The roads heading outside of Old Town quickly become village-like, and the main town area is very walkable.
+This article covers getting around Hoi An.
 An Bang Beach and Cua Dai Beach are 10 minutes outside town.
 The area is also surrounded by beautiful rice fields, like Cam Thanh or the ones north of town by NGHE Rice Paddy Cafe.
 The Old Town, beaches, and rice fields are all part of my Hoi An three-day itinerary.

 Explore My Son Sanctuary